Robinhood’s most popular stocks this week – Apple, Microsoft, Kodak

 Its reputation is so big that millennial traders are often referred to as "Robinhood investors" here, despite the app not actually being available to Australian users.
 (You can check out similar apps for Australians here.)

 Because Robinhood makes its data free to the public, third-party sites like Robintrack.net can compile lists of the most bought and sold stocks over different time frames and compare them with share price movements.
+We've taken advantage of that to bring you some of the most actively traded US stocks on the app.

 Below are the 10 most popular stocks by Robinhood users over the last 7 days in terms of the biggest lift in stock ownership and stock sales from the week before.